hitoshi-watase/sercrod/docs/reference/directives/apply.md

   - Place *apply or n-apply on a dedicated element, typically a button with type set to button to avoid unintended form submission when used inside forms.

 - Keep labels static inside the apply element
-  - Because Nablla does not process directives or text expansions inside a *apply element, keep its contents static and move any dynamic information to nearby elements.
+  - Because Sercrod does not process directives or text expansions inside a *apply element, keep its contents static and move any dynamic information to nearby elements.

 - Coordinate with *restore
   - For a smooth editing experience: